-In addition to the provisions of the Labor code and employment contracts the relationship between employees and the employer is governed by the companys company bylaws.
+In addition to the provisions of the Labor code and employment contracts the relationship between employees and the employer is governed by the company's bylaws.
 They are drawn up and approved by the company management.

 What documents make up the company bylaws of a company?

-Company bylaws are approved by the company management in order to control the internal activities of the company.
+Company bylaws are approved by the company management in order to control the internal activities.

 The main examples of a companys bylaws are:

 - Holiday schedule;

 - Regulation on confidential information;